stevenagle/Spring-Boot-Demo/README.md

 ✅ POST functionality creates a new user profile

 ✅ PATCH functionality takes a single value update

+✅ DELETE functionality removes a record by user id

 ✅ All implemented functionality is tested